 Peru is one of the most popular IVHQ volunteer destinations, but many volunteers wonder what the key differences are between the volunteer programs in Lima and Cusco.
 Despite being located in the same country, there are many differences, so we’ve put together some helpful comparisons to help you find the program that’s best for you.
-After reading our notes, if you want more insight, then head over to the Lima and Cusco Facebook Groups to get the inside scoop from fellow volunteers!
+If you want more insight, then head over to the Lima and Cusco Facebook groups to get the inside scoop from fellow volunteers!

 Machu Picchu and Mucha Plata!

 Firstly, we know that being able to visit Machu Picchu is a big motivation for choosing Peru as your volunteer destination.
 Keep in mind that it doesn’t matter where you’re based – Lima or Cusco – you still have to travel through Cusco to get to Machu Picchu anyway.
-Therefore volunteering in Lima instead of Cusco won’t save you any money on flights, if you intend on getting to Machu Picchu at some point.
-However the program fees in Lima are cheaper than Cusco (actually, the Lima program has the cheapest program fees out of all of IVHQ’s volunteer destinations).
-So choosing to volunteer in Lima may work out to be cheaper overall, even if you still book a trip to Machu Picchu and head to Cusco at some point.
-You can compare each destination’s program fees right here.
+So volunteering in Lima instead of Cusco won’t save you any money on flights, if you intend on getting to Machu Picchu at some point anyway.

 Geography and Climate

 Cusco is located at a very high altitude in the mountains (11,152 feet / 3,399 meters), so keep in mind that the air is dryer and thinner.
 It’s wise to take it easy during your first few days so that you can acclimate.
-Maybe consider bringing nasal spray and throat lozenges.
-If you’re anaemic or asthmatic, be careful that you visit a doctor before your trip to ensure you have your health needs addressed during your trip.
+Consider bringing nasal spray and throat lozenges.
+If you’re anemic or asthmatic, make sure to visit a doctor before your trip to ensure you have your health needs under control.
 And stay hydrated!

-Day time temperatures are typically around 68°F / 20°C year-round.
-At night time, it typically drops to 46.4°F / 8°C from November through March.
+Daytime temperatures are typically around 68°F / 20°C year-round.
+At night time, it typically drops to around 46°F / 8°C from November through March.
 It gets colder at night from April through October.
 During the coldest months (June and July) the night time temperature can hover around freezing due to the high altitude.
-The rainiest months of the year are December, January and February.
-For further reading, you might like to check out: How To Pack Smart And Stay Healthy In Cusco
+The rainiest months of the year are from December to February.
+For further reading, you might like to check out How To Pack Smart And Stay Healthy In Cusco

-Lima is the capital city of Peru, it’s situated on the coast (so there are no altitude concerns), and it’s one of South America’s largest cities.
-Lima is also the world’s second largest desert city, after Cairo city in Egypt.
+Lima is the capital city of Peru.
+It’s situated on the coast - so there are no altitude concerns - and it’s one of South America’s largest cities.
+Lima is also the world’s second-largest desert city, behind Cairo in Egypt.

-Even though the city is located in a tropical desert, its proximity to the coast keeps the temperatures pretty mild.
-Summer (from December through April) and winter (from June through October) are the distinct seasons.
-In the summer, it usually doesn’t get any hotter than 80.6°F / 27°C. In the winter, it usually gets no colder than 59°F / 15°C.
+Even though the city is based in a tropical desert, its proximity to the coast keeps the temperatures mild.
+Summer runs from December - April and winter is between June - October.
+In the summer, it usually doesn’t get any hotter than 80°F / 27°C. In the winter, it usually gets no colder than 59°F / 15°C.

 Volunteer Project Comparisons

-On the Teaching English project in Lima, volunteers work predominantly in a large school in an impoverished community on the outskirts of Lima and an in English Language Institute (that was set up by a previous volunteer).
-Classes are taught to a range of ages, from children in the local schools (aged 3 to 12), to teenagers and adults.
-Volunteer work is held from Tuesday through Saturday.
-Check out: Why I Kept Returning to Volunteer in Lima
+On the Teaching English project in Lima, volunteers work predominantly in a large school on the outskirts of Lima.
+Classes are taught to a range of ages, from local schoolchildren as young as three, to teenagers and adults.
+Volunteers work is held from Tuesday through Saturday (Sunday, Mondays off).

-There is a large variety of teaching placements in Cusco, such as local schools, community centres, a drug rehabilitation center, shelters for street children and local orphanages.
-The ages of students varies, from children to adults.
+There are a large variety of teaching placements in Cusco, such as in local schools, community centers, a drug rehabilitation center, shelters for street children and local orphanages.
+The ages of students vary, from children to adults.
 Tasks may include assisting local teachers with classroom support, organizing educational games and activities, setting up workshops or providing individual tutoring or independent lessons to students.

 Construction and Renovation

-The Cusco program additionally offers Jungle Conservation, Animal Care, Andean Immersion, and Spanish Service Learning Course projects.
+The Cusco program additionally offers Jungle Conservation, Animal Care, Andean Immersion, Special Needs Care and Spanish Service Learning Course projects.

 Can I do both volunteer programs?